cstamas/tc-demo/README.md

 Try to change the version of some dependency in POM, and rebuild.

-It will fail, as "fail if missing" is enabled.
+It will fail, as "fail if missing" is enabled: if checksum not found, the build will fail (as resolution will be prevented).

 ## Exercise 2: add new dependencies